TripleSevenPlusThree/ob-note/note/技能总结/Excel.md

 			- determine who the stakeholders are
 		3. developing strong communication strategies
 	1. Prepare
+		- collect and store data
+		- make sure data and result are objective and unbiased.
-	2. Process
+	1. Process
+		1.
-	3. Analyze
+	2. Analyze
-	4. Share
+	3. Share
-	5. Act
+	4. Act

 - Life cycle of data
 	1. Plan